cms-susy-photon-rwth-1b/TriggerEfficiency/README.md

 ```

 ## Configure ##
-The triggerpaths given in the config file can be the full paths or truncated for wildcarding.
+* The triggerpaths given in the config file can be the full paths or truncated for wildcarding.
 E.g. "HLT_Photon135_v" accpets any version.
+* The binning and ranges of the histograms can be set via `rangeLow,rangeUp,nBins`